Understanding accountant fees for capital gains tax advice

 by | Dec 4, 2023

 Capital gains tax (CGT) is levied on the profit created by selling various assets, most notably property.
-In simple terms, you only pay CGT on the difference between the purchase price and the sale price.
+In simple terms, you only pay CGT on the difference between the purchase price and the sale price, which constitutes your capital gains tax bill.

 Gains up to £6,000 are currently tax-free, but the Government is cutting the allowance to £3,000 in April 2024.
 A clear understanding and strategic management of CGT is vital to optimise your financial outcomes.

-Calling in the assistance of an accountant can be a wise move, but how might they charge for it?
+Calling in the assistance of capital gains tax accountants can be a wise move, but how might they charge for it?

 Factors influencing accountant fees for capital gains tax